-Trading of our common stock and warrants began on the Nasdaq on December 21, 2020, under the new ticker symbol "OPEN" for the common stock and "OPENW" for the warrants.
+Trading of our common stock and warrants is expected to begin on the Nasdaq on December 21, 2020, under the new ticker symbol "OPEN" for the common stock and "OPENW" for the warrants.
 Prior to the Domestication and transfer to the Nasdaq, the SCH Class A ordinary shares and SCH warrants traded under the ticker symbols "IPOB" and "IPOB.WS", respectively, on the NYSE.
-On December 29, 2020, the closing sale price of our common stock was \$25.01 per share and the closing price of our warrants was \$8.65 per warrant.
+On December 17, 2020, the closing sale price of the SCH Class A ordinary shares was \$29.44 per share and the closing price of the SCH warrants was \$12.04 per warrant.